Multi-Scale Fusion for Object Representation: Appendix

 DINOSAUR is included as a foundational method for OCL, serving primarily as a reference.
 We adopt its original design but unify its primary encoder and SlotAttention with those described above.

 \textbf{Competitive Improvers}

 SysBinder is one of the competitors.
 This module enhances the SlotAttention module in SLATE/STEVE.
 We follow its original design while keeping the other components consistent with the earlier-described modules.
-The grouping number is set to four across all experiments that involve this module.
 We use group number two.

-OGDR is another competitors.
+GDR is another competitors.
 We use group sizes of two, and leave all the other settings identical to the original paper.